 Mathematics at Pelham Primary School

-KS2 Maths Ambassadors were introduced in Spring 2019.
+KS2 Maths Ambassadors were appointed in September 2020.
 These children will be at the forefront of promoting Maths throughout the school.

-This team of children will work alongside Miss Nelson to undertake some of the following responsibilities;
+This team of children will work alongside Miss Nelson and Miss Bradfield to undertake some of the following responsibilities;

 -Run and manage whole school maths competitions.